 How do Packet Sniffers and Network Analyzers work?

 The key feature of a packet sniffer is that it copies data as it travels across a network and makes it available for viewing.
 The sniffing device simply copies all of the data that it sees passing over a network.
 When implemented on a switch, settings of the device allow the passing packet to be sent to a second port as well as the intended destination, thus duplicating traffic.
 Usually, the packets of data that are reaped from the network get copied to a file.
 Some tools will also show that data in a dashboard.
 However, packet sniffers can gather a lot of data, which includes encoded admin information.
-You will need to find an analysis tool that can help you be dereferencing information on the journey of the packets in the extract and other pieces of information, such as the relevance of the port numbers that the packets travel between.
+You will need to find an analysis tool that can help you dereference information on the journey of the packets in the extract and other pieces of information.
+Such as the relevance of the port numbers that the packets travel between.

 Packet Sniffers FAQs